Polarimetry and albedo of the Near-Earth Asteroid 2025 FA22: Introduction

 Main-belt asteroids have been extensively studied with polarimetry, but geometrical constraints limit their ground-based observations to phase angles below $30-40^\circ$, where polarisation is small ($\la 3$\,\%).
 Near-Earth asteroids, in contrast, can be observed at much larger phase angles where the fraction of linear polarisation becomes much higher, providing a golden opportunity to probe a mostly unexplored regime of the asteroid polarimetric behaviour, including a better understanding of the polarisation–albedo relationship.
 Such measurements are directly relevant for planetary defence: coupled with brightness measurements, albedo is a key parameter to obtain reliable estimates of an object's size.
 Moreover, surface properties inferred from polarimetric data influence the design and execution of any possible deflection attempt whenever this turns out to be needed.

-Here we report spectro-polarimetric and filter-polarimetric measurements of \FAtt\ obtained during its close approach.
-Our observing strategy exploited the brightness evolution of the object: spectro-polarimetry was carried out when \FAtt\ was near its maximum brightness, enabling reliable measurement of the wavelength dependence of polarisation.
+Here we report spectropolarimetric and multi-band filter-polarimetric measurements of \FAtt\ obtained during its close approach.
+Our observing strategy exploited the brightness evolution of the object: spectropolarimetry was carried out when \FAtt\ was near its maximum brightness, enabling reliable measurement of the wavelength dependence of polarisation.
 Broadband filter polarimetry was used when the object was fainter, in order to efficiently sample the phase-polarisation curve with minimal telescope time.

+Figure \ref{fig:obs_geo} shows the observing geometry of \FAtt\ relative to the Earth and Moon in the projected ecliptic $x$–$y$ (left) and $x$–$z$ (right) planes during the campaign.
+The first date of each observing epoch is marked along the asteroid’s path.
+During the campaign, the NEA passed close to the Earth–Moon system, reaching a minimum geocentric distance of about 842,060\,km.

-For atmosphere-less bodies in the solar system, the phase–polarisation curve shows two distinct branches.
+For atmosphere-less bodies in the solar system, the polarisation state of the diffused solar light is estimated through the ``linear polarisation fraction'' defined as\,:

+where $F_\parallel$ and $F_\perp$ are the fluxes of the light polarised in the direction parallel or perpendicular to the scattering plane, respectively.
+A positive sign for \pr\ means that the light flux polarized perpendicularly to the scattering plane exceeds the flux polarized parallel to it, whereas a negative sign means that the parallel polarization dominates.
+The linear polarisation fraction (hereafter called by the shortcut ``polarisation'') depends on the wavelength and on the phase angle.
+The phase–polarisation curve shows two distinct branches.
 At small phase angles, typically $\la 20^\circ$, the flux polarized parallel to the scattering plane dominates the flux polarized perpendicularly; this is called the ``negative branch''.
 At larger phase angles however, the flux polarized perpendicularly dominates, forming the ``positive branch''.
 In our data set, we achieved dense coverage of the positive branch, starting just above the inversion angle \ainv\ (that separates the two branches) and extending up to the phase angles where the polarisation reaches its maximum.
 Here we present our data, and we use them to estimate the albedo of the object, via semi-empirical formulas that link the albedo to the characteristics of the phase-polarisation curve (e.g., \citealt{Cellino2012,Cellino2016}).
-Additional constraints from spectro-polarimetry also allow us to set some constraints on the spectral class of the asteroid.
+Additional constraints from spectropolarimetry also allow us to set some constraints on the spectral class of the asteroid.